 Have you ever wanted to see sharks up close?
 Just off the coast of San Francisco, the Farallon Islands are world-famous for being the winter home and feeding ground to some of the largest (15- to 20-foot) great whites.
 Get in a cage to see this underwater world in all its glory, or watch from the deck as sharks come up to feed on seals.
 No dive experience is necessary to enjoy this tour.

-Dates: Any day this month
+Dates: A few weekend days this month

 Learn More: Get all the tour details on their webpage